-If you want to step up to a paid account, you can perform the following activities:
+If you want to step up to a paid account, some of the main features include

-Sending more Introductions out at any one given time than the basic account allows
+Sending more introductions than the basic account allows

-Viewing more LinkedIn profile information of people not in your LinkedIn network when you do Advanced searching
+Viewing more LinkedIn profile information of people not in your LinkedIn network when you conduct advanced searches

-Seeing more LinkedIn network profile information when you do advanced searching
+Seeing more LinkedIn network profile information when you conduct advanced searches

 LinkedIn offers a few levels of paid accounts, each with a specific level of benefits.
-For the most up-to-date packages that LinkedIn offers, check out LinkedIn's Compare Accounts Type page.
-You can also click the Account Type link at the top left of your screen, next to the LinkedIn logo, to see a comparison of the paid accounts.
+For the most up-to-date packages that LinkedIn offers, check out the Compare Accounts Type page.
+You can also click the Upgrade link at the top right of your screen, below your Account & Settings button (the thumbnail of your photo), to see a comparison of the paid accounts.

-Every premium account comes with the following benefits regardless of the level you choose.
+Every premium account comes with certain benefits regardless of the level you choose.
+These benefits include

 Unlimited one-click reference searches

 Ability to see who viewed your profile

 Access to premium content